Warpalawas II: Life

 Warpalawas II was the son of the previous king of Tuwana, Muwaḫḫaranis I.

-Both Warpalawas II and Muwaḫḫaranis I may have been part of a dynasty which had ruled Tuwana for much of the 8th century BC, with another king of the same name, Warpalawas I, having been possibly ruled Tuwana in the earlier 8th century BC, and who might have been an ancestor of Muwaḫḫaranis I and Warpalawas II.
+Both Warpalawas II and Muwaḫḫaranis I may have been part of a dynasty which had ruled Tuwana for much of the 8th century BC, with another king of the same name, Warpalawas I, having possibly ruled Tuwana in the earlier 8th century BC, and who might have been an ancestor of Muwaḫḫaranis I and Warpalawas II.

 Reign

 Warpalawas II appears to have succeeded his father Muwaḫḫaranis I on the throne of Tuwana around c.
 740 BC.